lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 $ cp basp0.pbte basp.pbte                       #copy basp0 to recognised basp prefix
 ~~~

-2x.
-Valence-core partitioning.
+#####  Valence-core partitioning

 Inspect _basp.pbte_{: style="color: green"}.
 Note in particular this text connected with the Pb atom:

 ~~~
     PZ= 0 0 15.934
 ~~~

-**lmfa**{: style="color: blue"} is suggesting that the Pb 5_d_ state is shallow enough
-that it be included in the valence.
-Since this state is far from the fermi level, we would
+**lmfa**{: style="color: blue"} is suggesting that the Pb 5_d_ state is shallow enough that it be included in the valence.
+Since this state
-badly the hilbert space spanned by Pb 6_d_ state we were to use
+is far from the fermi level, we would badly cover the hilbert space spanned by Pb 6_d_ state were we to use Pb 5_d_ as the valence partial
-Pb 5_d_ as the valence partial wave (in a linear method you are allowed to choose a single energy around which partial waves are linearized).
+wave (in a linear method you are allowed to choose a single energy to construct the partial wave; it is
+usually the "valence" state, which is near the Fermi level).

-The resolution to this is to use local orbitals, adding another partial wave at the expense of a large basis set.
+The resolution to this is to use local orbitals, adding a partial wave at an energy far removed from the Fermi level.
 The three numbers in **PZ**
-correspond to specifications for local orbitals in the _s_, _p_, and _d_ channels.  zero indicates "no local orbital;"
+correspond to specifications for local orbitals in the _s_, _p_, and _d_ channels.
+Zero indicates "no local orbital;"
 there is only a _d_ orbital.

 **15.934** is actually a compound of **10** and the "[continuous principal quantum number](/docs/asaoverview/#boundary-conditions-and-continuous-principal-quantum-numbers)"